Rule 5101:4-4-31 | Food assistance: anticipating income.

 (U) What is the rounding technique used when calculating the monthly allotment?

-In manually calculating monthly allotments as described in rule 5101:4-4-39 of the Administrative Code, after multiplying the net income by thirty per cent, the county agency shall round the product up to the next whole dollar when it ends in one through ninety-nine cents prior to subtracting that amount from the maximum SNAP allotment.
+In manually calculating monthly allotments as described in rule 5101:4-4-39 of the Administrative Code, after multiplying the net income by thirty per cent, the county agency is to round the product up to the next whole dollar when it ends in one through ninety-nine cents prior to subtracting that amount from the maximum SNAP allotment.

 (V) What is the rounding technique used when calculating the initial month benefit?

-(Y) How is income anticipated for destitute assistance groups?
+(W) How is income anticipated for destitute assistance groups?

-Last updated August 1, 2022 at 8:45 AM
+Last updated October 1, 2024 at 9:31 AM

 Supplemental Information